jamii/jamii.github.com/journal.md

 * join_c handles looping and calls closure, which just takes fingers and opaque results baton

 Bah, hiding things behind pointers [is totally slow](https://discourse.julialang.org/t/speed-and-type-stability-of-unsafe-pointer-to-objref/6478).
 Also, least helpful reply ever.

+Ok, I can't pass stuff around on the stack between functions efficiently.
+Either everything goes on the heap or I generate one huge function.
+The latter seems likes it's gonna be a bitch to compose different behaviors, so I guess I should just heap it all.
+Seems like such a waste though.